Rasyahodhe/24001107_44_Lao_munaDestination_Challenge-Gold/README.md

  if you want to run this web you should following instruction

+-> Download or clone this repositeori to your computer or your device.

--> Open `Git bash` in folder project after that write code in git bash like this :,
+-> next Open `Git bash` in the project folder downloaded from this repositori after that write code in git bash like this :,
 ```
 code .
 ```